Barriers To Entrepreneurship

 - A systematic study of the barriers will lead to a proper understanding of the fields or areas in which they occur.

-- Once the barriers are clearly identified, the society, government and other supporting agencies can develop effective programmes to tackle the issues to create a conducive entrepreneurial climate.
+- Once the barriers are clearly identified, the society, government and other supporting agencies can develop effective programs to tackle the issues to create a conducive entrepreneurial climate.

 - An insight into the barriers will lead to insight into the entrepreneur’s personality that is so essential in the process of entrepreneurship.